jefflunt/how_slow/README.md

     so long as you have enough free memory on your server to do so.
-The memory issue can be addressed in two ways: rotate your logs regularly and only store recent data, or wait until [ActiveRecord storage][10] is added so you can write your metrics reports for an added layer of control.
+The memory issue can be addressed in two ways: rotate your logs regularly and only store recent data, or wait until [ActiveRecord storage][10] is added so you can write your own, arbitrarily complex metrics reports.
-* Why not write the logs to a database or [redis][8] or something more that a flat file?
+* **Why not write the logs to a database or [redis][8] or something more that a flat file?**
   * First of all, performance and simplicity are top priorities.
   * Second of all, [ActiveRecord support][10] is planned, so don't worry - it's coming.
-* Is there any way I can easily feed the JSON data into a charting/visualization tool?
+* **Is there any way I can easily feed the JSON data into a charting/visualization tool?**
   * Collection and visualization are really two separate problems.
 If you want to massage the data that comes out of `how_slow` so that it will fit into the time series charting library of your choice then that's all well and